-With the exception of options granted to consultants in 2021, all options granted have the same conditions.
+All options granted have the same conditions.
 From the date of grant, the options are earned in increments of 25% every 6 months, are valid for 5 years and were granted at a value equal to or greater than that of the market at the close preceding the grant.